All Night Long (Alexandra Burke song): Background

 For its release as Burke's third single from the album, it was remixed with new instruments and featured vocals from Miami rapper Pitbull.
 "All Night Long" also served as the album's second European single.
 The song was nominated for BRIT Award for Best British Single.

 Music video

 According to a spread in Look magazine, the music video for "All Night Long" was shot in a Hertfordshire mansion in the UK.
 The video follows the theme of a pool-side party and amongst the back-up dancers it features circus performers as well as appearances from Pitbull who is featured on the single remix.
 In one scene Burke is seen with "a mohawk, bejewelled eye-lids and long legs in a leather jock-strap".
-The video was directed by Dale Resteghini aka RAGE and premiered on 27 April 2010 through Vevo.
+The video was directed by Dale Resteghini RAGE and premiered on 27 April 2010 through Vevo.

 Australian TV channel Channel 7 created a new music video for the song which used excerpts from the actual music video and some new parts from Australian dance troupe and winner of Season 4 of Australia's Got Talent, Justice Crew.